Pro Bono, Public & Community Service Involvement

 Appointed to serve, together with other lawyers, judges and distinguished panel members, to advise and recommend improvements to the New York State Family Courts.
 Recently reconstituted as the NYSBA Committee on Families and the Law;

 Organized and sponsored by the American Bar Association, Operation Standby is comprised of private-practice lawyers who volunteer to advise Judge Advocate General (“JAG”) lawyers who, in turn, assist the men and women in the United States Armed Forces on their personal legal issues.
-To honor our servicemembers and to recognize my debt to the United States Armed Forces who liberated my parents from the Nazi Concentration Camps, we offer active-duty servicemembers a 1/3 discount on our services;
+To honor our servicemembers and to recognize my debt to the United States Armed Forces who liberated my parents from the Nazi Concentration Camps, we offer active-duty servicemembers (and their spouses) a 1/3 discount on our services;

 The United States Department of State is obliged by the Convention on the Civil Aspects of International Child Abduction (commonly referred to as the “Hague Convention on International Child Abduction”) to assist parents whose children have been abducted to the United States, helping them access to the Courts and petition for the return of their children.
 The Attorney Network assists the Department of State in its mission.